fenneh/CoolGlowRedux/README.md

-# Cool Glow: Reborn
+# Cool Glow Redux

 A World of Warcraft addon that allows customization of action button proc glows.
+Because the default blizzard one makes me want to blow chunks.

 ## Features
 - Customize the appearance of action button glows